 Meet the Head Girl & Deputy Head Girl

-Our Head Girl, Ellie, and Deputy Head Girl, Jenny, share their experience of life at St Gabriel's, their leadership roles and their plans for the future.
+Our Head Girl, Oluchi, and Deputy Head Girl, Lily, both joined St Gabriel's in Year 7.
+Emily, from the Marketing Department, took time to interview them to understand their experience of life at St Gabriel's, their leadership roles, and their plans for the future.

 What are you studying at A level?

 Lily: I am studying History, Politics and Classics.

 Oluchi: I really enjoy Science; I love learning about the way things work and going deeper into the mechanics of different systems, particularly biochemical ones that play roles in the human body.
 For me, Mathematics has always been a favourite because there is something weirdly satisfying about trying to solve a problem 50 ways and finally getting the eureka moment three scribbled out pages later!

 I plan to study Medicine at university, so my subjects are a perfect fit.
 I will admit that I did love all my GCSE subjects and letting go of some was quite sad.

 Lily: I chose these subjects because I enjoy learning about the past and I enjoyed these subjects at GCSE.

 Tell us about securing the role of Head Girl/Deputy Head Girl?

 Oluchi: It was a two-step process.
 The first step was writing a formal application letter detailing what I thought would make a good Head Girl, why I would be the right fit and what the role would mean to me.
 After this, I attended an interview with Mrs Chapman and Mrs Trevis where I answered questions about what I wanted to do in the role and how I would make a positive impact.
 The interview was a bit nerve-racking as I did not know the specific questions that would be asked but, in the end, I just answered as naturally as possible demonstrating my dedication to the school and to the role.